What is a cryptocurrency?

 You can trade or use cryptocurrency personally by way of electronic Bitcoin wallets.
 This store your virtual cash hashes and grant you access to the blockchain to enable funds movement when you need to.

 How to get Bitcoin and start gambling online?

 If you are not into mining Bitcoin, then you can buy it.
 You will need to register a crypto wallet via a reputable exchange, like Bitstamp or Binance and others.
 You can then purchase Bitcoin (value changes all the time) via bank transfer or a credit card from the exchange and have it loaded to your wallet.
 The trade will generally take place within minutes, if not seconds, and you will probably be levied a small commission by the exchange.

 When depositing at a Bitcoin online casino or a hybrid casino (accepting Bitcoin and real currency), you will need to link the casino to your wallet via your Bitcoin address.
 You can then log in to the wallet with your username and password.
 The deposit is generally instant, but most online casinos update your balance after the BTC deposit has received all confirmations, which usually takes between 5 minutes up to an hour.
 Once the funds appear, you can start playing.

 Withdrawing funds is very similar.
 You just request a payout to your Bitcoin wallet address again.
 Should you want to redeem your coins for cash, you can sell them to exchange for the going rate in US Dollars at the time.

 Advantages of playing at Bitcoin casinos

 1. Instant Deposits and Withdrawals

-Depositing and withdrawing Bitcoin at online casinos has consistently proven to be the fastest form of online payment method available.
-As long as you have an easy to use a wallet, the payments should go off without a hitch, ensuring that there is no delay in playing your favourite Bitcoin casino games.
+Depositing and withdrawing Bitcoin at online casinos has consistently proven to be one of the fastest payment methods.
+As long as you have an easy to use wallet such as Binance, the payments should go off without a hitch, ensuring that there is no delay in playing your favourite Bitcoin casino games.